billybobozhu/What-I-learn-from-Jenkins/README.md

 # What-I-learn-from-Jenkins
-Problems and solutions with Jenkins
+Problems and solutions with Jenkins\
+\
+1: Install jenkins\